 Our virtual business addresses are best for businesses that rarely receive mail, since you will be billed for each item received.

 MailBox plans are well suited for start-up businesses and small businesses with fewer than 20 recipients and less than 100 pieces of mail a month.

 MailRoom plans can have unlimited recipients and higher volumes of mail.
-Customers that expect more than 250 pieces of mail a month can create a customized plan.

 If you need a check deposited, you can also add on that feature.

 You can manage your mail and packages from anywhere in the world, on any device.
 This allows you to work without restrictions and frees you from the hassle and limitation of postal mail.

 The Postcard, our monthly email, keeps you updated on new products, event invites, virtual mailbox tips, and special promotions.